RobbeDGreef/yanix/README.md

 This project is a hobby os so this is not perfect,
-I am currently trying to make the codebase as clean as possible so others can learn from this os and build their own but as of now some parts especially the older parts of the os are not the prettiest / most well documented code ever.
+I am currently trying to make the codebase as clean as possible so others can learn from this os and build their own.
+However some parts, especially the older parts of the os, are not the prettiest / most well documented code ever.

 You are welcome to make any pull requests and help build this os further.

 If you are starting out I really recommend the osdev.org wiki as a lot of the code here is build on the information found